Kushaldotel/quizmaster/Readme.md

 - Add a timer for quizzes.
 - Enable the addition of images or media in questions.

+# Project Overview
+You can view [Click here to see solution_view.md](solution_view.md) for an overview of this project.

 Feel free to modify the content to suit your use case or contribute to the project!